shahariar-shibli/shahariar-shibli.github.io/_pages/services.md

 had the privilege of working with <a href="https://cse.iutoic-dhaka.edu/profile/hasanul">Dr. Md.
 Hasanul Kabir</a> (IUT) on a Bengali toxic comments classification paper that received the best paper award in ECCE 2023.
 Additionally,
 <a href="https://cse.iutoic-dhaka.edu/profile/hasan/education">Dr. Hasan Mahmud</a> (IUT) and I collaborated on two papers related to the
 semi-supervised recipe genre categorization task.
-Currently, I am actively engaged with
-<a href="http://rifatshahriyar.github.io/">Dr. Rifat Shahriyar</a> (BUET) in exploring knowledge augmentation for open
-domain question answering.
 Moreover, I have made significant contributions to a funded project involving
 <a href="https://www.aust.edu/cse/faculty_member/dr_md_shahriar_mahbub">Dr. Md.
 Shahriar Mahbub</a> (AUST), co-authoring one paper and being the first
 author on another, focused on Bengali fake review dataset preparation and benchmark classification systems development.
+Currently, I am actively working with a few undergraduate students on their research projects.
 </p>

 ## Reviewer